jfs325/docker-aws-deployment/README.md

 ## Repository Structure

+- `/app`: contains index.html and main.go file to create a simple file server, along with dockerfile to run a containerized version of the application.

+- `/terraform`: contains the terraform files responsible for configuring and creating AWS resources to deploy the docker server to the cloud.
     - `providers.tf` - lists aws and docker as providers for terraform
     - `main.tf` - creates the ECS cluster, services, and task_definition to run the docker container on AWS
     - `variables.tf` - defines variables for sensitive info like access keys, and non-sensitive info like aws-region, ECR image arn, etc.
     - `vpc.tf` - Configures the VPC, subnets, and other networking resources using terraform vpc module.

 ## Getting Started